 A purée of earthy cauliflower, ripe pears, yellow onion, and aromatic fennel, this vegan soup is deeply savory, velvety smooth — and, as our tasters said when they took their first sips, so surprising.
 In a good way!
 Between the fennel and some fresh ginger, it smells wonderful and has a delicate fruitiness you don’t often find in soup.
 We’ve sprinkled toasted almonds over it for a delightful crunch.
 And we’ve also added lemon juice, so it has an unexpected brightness that’s so refreshing, especially now, as we push through the end of winter.

-Our tip: In the summertime, try this soup room temperature or cold — it’ll give your gazpacho a run for its money.
+Our tip: In warmer weather, try this soup at room temperature or cold — it’ll give your gazpacho a run for its money.
 And, hot or cold, pair it with an Augey Bordeaux Blanc.
 It’s light, dry, and crisp, with just a hint of citrus to complement the cauliflower and fennel.

 1 Tbsp good fruity olive oil, plus more for garnish

 1 small yellow onion, chopped

 2 ripe pears, peeled, cored, and chopped